rancher/terraform-provider-rancher2/website/docs/r/nodeTemplate.html.markdown

 Provides a Rancher v2 Node Template resource.
 This can be used to create Node Template for rancher v2 and retrieve their information.

-Only amazonec2, azure and digitalocean drivers are supported for node templates.
+Only amazonec2, azure, digitalocean and openstack drivers are supported for node templates.

 ## Example Usage